MattWeiler/JsHighlighter/README.md

 JsHighlighter can be used to place a highlight layer above the current web page and draw circles around specified DOM elements.

+This builds a PNG image on demand.
+For large images, building the image can be slow.

 ![alt text](screenshot.png "screenshot")

 The color of the background and of the circles can be specified in the constructor.